JoostVanVelthoven/FindTuDelftWorkspaceBot/readme.md

 https://github.com/JoostVanVelthoven/FindTuDelftWorkspaceBot
 ```
 9. Go to the explorer-tab and change /dialog/RootDialog.cs
-10. Ask the user his name, his disered building and the number of required workplaces.
+10. Ask the user his name, his desired building and the number of required workplaces.
+Repost the users input.
 11. Open the console tab and build the app by running the command:
 ```
 build.cmd